The richest man in town

 The movie’s black and white photography is gorgeous, with lots of flourishes that add texture to the story: the gauzy portrait of Mary, the shadowy Pottersville, the visual energy of the dance collapsing into the pool.
 And nearly all of the acting is good, with Donna Reed’s warm presence the film’s secret weapon.

-You can certainly poke holes.
-Some of the editing is wonky, and I don’t even have much of an eye for such things; the World War 2 montage feels a bit out of place for a film otherwise entirely contained in a small town; and there might be one too many instances of a last-minute crisis keeping George at home the exact moment he’s about to head out.
+You can certainly find holes to poke if you’re looking.
+Some of the editing is wonky, and I don’t even have much of an eye for such things; the World War 2 montage feels of place for a film otherwise entirely contained in a small town (the self-sacrifice themes wrought from the war are self-evident, anyways); and there might be one too many instances of a last-minute crisis keeping George at home the exact moment he’s about to head out.

 But none of those flaws end up mattering.
 George pulls out Zuzu’s petals and I’m not thinking about anything other than how lucky I am a film can still make me feel this way.